oxcar/advent-of-code-2016/README.md

 This repo holds my [Advent of Code 2016](http://adventofcode.com/2016/) solutions.

-I'm using Scala (2.12).
+I'm using Scala (2.12) to solve the problems.

-My objetive is to make the best code I can and try to solve the problems using functional programming, hoping to learn something in the process.

 ## Solved &#8594; 20 &#x2605;